o2snow/mirdrn_code_and_data/README.md

 This repository provide the source code and data about the miRDRN website. http://mirdrn.ncu.edu.tw/mirdrn

-# miRDRN - WebSite Interface Source Code
+# miRDRN - WebSite Interface
 ./mirdrn

 # miRDRN - WebService Servlet